 Snowballs and Tootsie Rolls

 Harold Barber is describing being shot in the leg and being transported to the hospital by a corpsman.
-The corpsman fed them snowballs and tootsie rolls as they journeyed 16 miles.
-It took them 8 days to traverse the dangerous terrain, but the injured soldiers ultimately reached the hospital.
+The corpsman fed them snowballs and tootsie rolls as they journeyed sixteen miles.
+It took them eight days to traverse the dangerous terrain, but the injured soldiers ultimately reached the hospital.

 Harold Barber explains why he decided to join the Marine Corps.
 Having lived in Lexington, Kentucky his whole life, he dropped out of high school his senior year to enlist in the military with his friend.
 While they enlisted together, they rarely saw each other.